-King Jeroboam had been promised by God that if he obeyed and followed Him, he and his descendants would reign on Israel’s throne forever.
-By this time, it was only a partial Israel, the Northern Kingdom.
-God had preserved Jerusalem and the Southern Kingdom of Judah to host His temple and to honor the regal line of His faithful servant, David.
+King Jeroboam had been promised by God that if he obeyed and followed the Lord, he and his descendants would reign on Israel’s throne forever.
+By this time, it was only a portion of Israel, the Northern Kingdom.
+God had preserved Jerusalem and the Southern Kingdom of Judah to host His temple and to honor and preserve the regal line of His faithful servant, King David.

-To further prevent defections, Jeroboam went to war against Judah, with 800,000 troops against Judah’s 400,000.
-In the material world, this was no contest – it would be an easy victory.
-But more than just the material was involved – this was a nation selected and settled in their land by the Lord.
+To further prevent defections, Jeroboam also went to war against Judah, with 800,000 troops put up against Judah’s 400,000.
+In the physical realm, this was no contest – it would be an easy victory.
+But more than just the physical was involved – this was the core of a nation selected and settled in their land by the Lord.
 Further, Judah had recently turned back to worship God after chasing idols of their own.
-This allowed God to defend Judah and His name.
-It was now a battle between a nation led by two golden calf idols vs. a nation led by the Lord, the Creator of the universe.
-Who would win this match-up?
+This allowed God to now defend Judah and His name.
+It became a battle between a nation led by two golden calf idols vs. a nation led by the Lord, the Creator of the universe.
+Who would win in this match-up?

-Judah, under King Abijah, stood before King Jeroboam and his armies claiming God’s protection against their invasion.
-But even as Abijah was making a proclamation to Jeroboam about the dangers of going up against the Lord, Jeroboam snuck a portion of his army behind their back and started a deadly pincer assault.
+The kingdom of Judah, under King Abijah, stood before King Jeroboam and his armies of Israel, and claimed God’s protection against their invasion.
+But even as Abijah was making a proclamation to Jeroboam about the dangers of going up against the Lord, Jeroboam snuck a portion of his army behind their back and initiated a deadly pincer assault.

 In what turned out to be the bloodiest loss Israel ever experienced in the Bible, the Northern Kingdom and their golden calf idols were crushed under the Lord’s hand.
 Five hundred thousand troops died that day.
-This is almost as many deaths as in the US Civil War, which was fought over a four-year period.
+This is almost as many deaths as happened in the US Civil War, which was fought over a four-year period in the 1860’s.

 Although God hates all sin, the sin of worshiping other gods seems to rank up there with the worst of them.
 It is probably not a coincidence that the very first of the Ten Commandments is to have no other gods before Him.